NineKama/locale-emulator-go/docs/PUBLISHING.md

 Users download `Locale-Studio-<version>-windows-x64.zip`, extract it, and open `locale-emulator-go.exe`.
-The archive contains the four runtime files plus the project license and author attribution.
+The archive contains the four runtime files plus the project license, author attribution and generated `THIRD-PARTY-NOTICES.txt`.
 The x64 desktop app supports both x86 and x64 target applications.
 WebView2 Runtime is required.
 A companion `.sha256` file is published for download verification.